Box dimension of stable sub-slices of fractal graphs over Anosov automorphisms: Fractal structure of the graph and its sub-slices

 then

 So by the Proposition \ref{nvar} we have

 \end{proof}

 It is interesting that the only fractal structure captured by the box dimension of the graph is the one given by the sub-slice $\phi_{i_0}$.
 Thus, if there are more fractal sub-slices $\phi_i$ for $i>i_0$, then the sum of the box dimensions of the sub-slices will be greater than the box dimension of the graph.
+The following is the main result of this article.